Welcome to today's edition of the Rush 24-7 podcast.

 When I heard this, this blew my mind.

-You could take the annual profits of the private health insurance companies, and buy health insurance for people for two days.
+You could take the annual profits of the private health insurance companies and buy health insurance for people for two days.

-You could combine all the annual profits of the private sector health insurance comp business, and you'd have enough money to buy health coverage for Americans for two days.
+You could combine all the annual profits of the private sector health insurance business, and you'd have enough money to buy health coverage for Americans for two days.

 And yet Obama and the Democrats rail about these obscene profits that are being made by private insurance companies.

-Major, major uh information.
+Major, major information.